zk-Lokomotive/zk-lokomotive-MINA/README.md

 ### Risks & Mitigations

 **Risks:**
-- Technical Challenges: Difficulties in implementing zk-SNARKs and cross-chain communication and scarcity of examples.
+- Technical Challenges: Difficulties in implementing zk-SNARKs, cross-chain communication, and scarcity of examples.
 - Adoption: Ensuring the solution is user-friendly and widely adopted.

 <img width="826" alt="Ekran Resmi 2024-04-21 15 30 34" src="https://github.com/zk-Lokomotive/zk-lokomotive-MINA/assets/158029357/1be571dd-0f26-4a2f-8d61-069a82f03ec7">